Year Four Class Page

 PE

-Our PE day is on Wednesday.
+Our PE day is on Thursday.
 The children will need to wear the Rosary PE kit to school on this day.
 We also take part in 'Fitness Fridays' with the rest of the school so the children will also need to wear PE kit every Friday.
 Please click here to find out PE kit requirements.

 Forest School

 We are very lucky to be able to offer regular Forest School sessions to all our classes at the Rosary School.
 Our grounds are perfect to help the children connect and engage with the outdoors, and learn through active and exciting tasks and challenges such as den building, making a fire or tools, and identifying insects and birds.
-Y4 Forest School sessions are every three weeks on Monday.
+Y4 Forest School sessions are every three weeks on a Friday morning.
 Children will need to wear Forest School kit to school on these days, details of which can be found along with the session timetable, as links from the Forest School page.

 Reading & Book Change